 - Out-of-pocket maximums

-To find out whether your insurance covers rehab, fill out the online form Above.
+To find out more about addiction treatment insurance coverage, fill out the online form above.
 Determining these estimates won’t cost you a thing and will happen in minutes.
-Once you’ve finished, expect one of our Apex professionals to reach out and assist you with planning your next steps.
+Once you’ve finished, expect one of our Apex Recovery professionals to reach out and assist you with planning your next steps.

 Figuring out insurance can be both frustrating and confusing, but it doesn’t have to be.
-To help you better understand the process, Apex created a brief concordance of the most common insurance program terms:
+To help you better understand the process, Apex Recovery created a brief list of the most common insurance program terms: